Developing Child-Centred Practice for Safeguarding and Child Protection Strategies for Every Early Years Setting

 Chapter four: Identifying risk factors in the lives of young children

 Chapter five: Taking action to safeguard and protect children

 Chapter six: Working with others to achieve the right outcomes for

 children.
 Working with parents - Multi agency practice

 Chapter seven: Creating a safe child centred culture in the early years

-"This excellent book provides Early Years professional with everything they need to know about child protection and safeguarding in the early years.
+'This excellent book provides Early Years professionals with everything they need to know about child protection and safeguarding in the early years.
 As with Rachel’s training delivery, her writing style, makes the content accessible to all, understandable, informative, and easy to translate to practice.
-At Thrive Childcare we have been in receipt of Rachel’s Child Protection and Safeguarding training for many years now, across both England and Scotland, and I cannot recommend this book enough." – Ursula Krystek-Walton, Head of Early Years Thrive Childcare and Education
+At Thrive Childcare we have been in receipt of Rachel’s Child Protection and Safeguarding training for many years now, across both England and Scotland, and I cannot recommend this book enough.' – Ursula Krystek-Walton, Head of Early Years Thrive Childcare and Education

 "This book is second to none in terms of its breadth and depth of what remains a deeply complex and ever-evolving subject.
 Rachel Buckler’s expertise shines through in each of the seven chapters, providing information that is accessible and pertinent – and directly applicable to child care practitioners.
 She prioritises the empowerment of practitioners through equipping them with the diverse strategies provided throughout the book, as well as through broaching subjects that some might find it difficult to think about – let alone talk about and most importantly - act on when it comes to safeguarding and protecting children." – Dr Mine Conkbayir, Early Years author, trainer and researcher